 I get that.
 I’ve been there!
 (I’m still there!)

 When we decided to eat real food as a one-income family with an already tight budget, it was hard to justify spending more money on healthier food (especially while trying to pay off tens of thousands of dollars in school loan debt!).

-As long as our family is living off just one income, it will be a stretch to buy all organic food; however, we currently try to do the best we can to get the most for our money and health.
+As long as our family is living off of just one income, it will be a stretch to buy all organic food.
+However, we currently try to do the best we can to get the most for our money and health.

 Here are my best tips for making organic foods more affordable:

 Meat is expensive, especially organic meat, and we often assume it needs to take center stage in every meal.
 Instead, try stretching it further by serving meat topped on a salad, mixed into a soup or chili, or even serve a meatless meal once or twice each week.
 If you do want to eat more meat, consider buying less expensive cuts (ground beef vs. steak; whole chicken vs. boneless chicken breast).